Linn Grant: Professional career

 Grant played only six events in her rookie season on the LPGA Tour in 2022, garnering four top-10 finishes in the process.
 Although accumulating enough points to qualify for the CME Group Tour Championship, Grant did not participate in the tour's season-ending event due to her COVID vaccination status.
 Grant said through a statement via her agent, "with travel restrictions to enter the U.S. still remaining, it is still not an option for me to play LPGA events in the U.S. This is the sole reason I am not playing the CME."

 In May 2023, travel restrictions to enter the U.S. were lifted, and Grant started playing LPGA Tour events in the U.S. In her fourth start on U.S. soil since the release, she captured her first LPGA Tour win in July 2023 at the Dana Open.
 It was the 120th Swedish LPGA Tour win and she became the 14th Swedish LPGA Tour winner.
 On the same day as her triumph, a Swedish player won on the men's tour, Vincent Norrman at the Barbasol Championship on the PGA Tour.

-In June 2024, Grant won on the Volvo Car Scandinavian Mixed for a second time, after starting the final day 11 shots behind 54-hole leader Sebastian Söderberg, achieving the biggest come back ever in a golf tournament.
+In June 2024, Grant won on the Volvo Car Scandinavian Mixed for a second time, after starting the final day 11 shots behind 54-hole leader Sebastian Söderberg, achieving the biggest comeback ever in a golf tournament.

 In November 2025, Grant captured her second title on the LPGA Tour, winning The Annika.
 The tournament was hosted by Grant's fellow countrywomen Annika Sörenstam and marked the 125th win on the LPGA Tour by a Swedish player.
-It was the second time Grant won a tournamen hosted by Sörenstam as was the case with her triumph at the 2022 Scandinavian Mixed hosted by Annika.
+It was the second time Grant won a tournament hosted by Sörenstam as was the case with her triumph at the 2022 Scandinavian Mixed hosted by Annika.